What is Mammography?

 - Early initiation of preventive treatments

-Women found to have vascular calcification in mammography are generally:
+Women with detected vascular calcification in mammography are typically:

 - Those with diabetes or hypertension